Insight: La Rosière

-After installing ourselves in our apartment we head back out to stretch our legs by walking the forest path over to La Rosière 1850.
+After installing ourselves in our apartment in Les Eucherts we head back out to stretch our legs after the long drive across France by walking the forest path over to La Rosière 1850.
 When we get there the late-afternoon buzz is infectious.
-We grab one of the last available tables in the hugely popular Arpin’s Bar and peruse the piste-map over a vin-chaud before returning to Les Eucherts, while an evening chill descends from the mountainsides.
+We grab one of the last available tables in the popular Arpin’s Bar and scan the piste-map over a vin-chaud before returning to Les Eucherts, as an evening chill descends from the mountainsides.

 No time to lose…

-From here we get our first tantalizing glimpse of the snowy vastness which lies ahead.
-A spirited chilly onward descent on the red-graded Bouquetin piste brings us to the famous Bellecombe I draglift whose slow and near-silent progress feels somehow appropriate to the wildness of the setting.
-It also allows plenty of time to look around at the wonders of the 2188m Col du Petit Saint-Bernard, and broad valley totally subsumed in winter snows.
+From here a gentle blue-graded cruise on Lauzes would take us all the way back to Les Eucherts, but we have other ideas.
+It’s only mid-morning, so we ride the Fort chairlift back up to the Col de la Traversette (shown on the piste map as Fort de la Redoute.
+From here a chilly onward descent on the steep, red-graded Bouquetin piste brings us to the famous Bellecombe I draglifts, whose sedate and near-silent progress feels somehow appropriate to the wildness of the setting.
+That means we have plenty of time to look around at the wonders of the 2188m Col du Petit Saint-Bernard, and the broad valley totally subsumed in winter snows.
 Somewhere beneath it lie the remains of a Roman temple and possibly the route across the Alps taken by Hannibal and his troops.

 Into the Aosta Valley…